 Because of the above, I recommend the pepper spray – it is better than nothing and least likely to generate legal problems for you.
 No long-standing effects the attacker could sue you for.

 If you normally live in a safe country and have no experience with such things, buy two cans and practice with one to see how far it sprays etc. Sooner or later you will have to use it in real life, no time to learn when panicked during attack.

 You may wonder why on Earth do we allow all this stuff to go on like this.
 It is simple:

 In Poland it is impossible to enforce road laws, because it would mean pissing off majority of drivers – and in consequence enough voters to loose elections.

 Lost elections mean no jobs for the boys.
-The largest state-owned firms are a place, where politicians’ families get well paid employment without having to work.
+The largest state-owned companies (like dreadded Modlin Airport) are a place, where politicians’ families get well paid employment without having to work.

 Politicians in Poland do not even try to hide this fact, it is done in a completely official and open way.